top of page

 Twisty plot, great voice, and a twist that completely caught me by surprise.

-Author of the Laurel Highland Mysteries and The Homefront Mysteries
+Liz Milliron, Author of the Laurel Highland Mysteries & The Homefront Mysteries

 The author is skilled at character development and her characters were flawed and relatable.
 Making one of the character’s blind added depth.